Native Confluence tables

 - Simple Table macro: imports external data (CSV, JSON, XLSX) into a new table.

-- Simple Table (Bodied): enhances an existing Confluence table in place.
+- Simple Table with Body: enhances an existing Confluence table in place.

 Want to try it in your site?
 InstallSimple Tables for Confluence from the Atlassian Marketplace.